faroshq/plugin-process/README.md

-# Plugin Process
+# Plugin Services

 Plugin to manage system process on the server.

-Current implementation support only `Systemd` process manager.
+Current implementation support only `SystemD` process manager.

 ## Development